-(This restaurant is closed for remodeling) Having accomplished being the most honored and awarded restaurant in Las Vegas is no small feat.
+(This restaurant is PERMANENTLY closed ) Having accomplished being the most honored and awarded restaurant in Las Vegas is no small feat.
 But such are the accolades given to Andre’s inside the Monte Carlo Resort Hotel—the AAA Four-Diamond home of contemporary French cuisine inspired by renowned Celebrity Chef André Rochat.
 Old World charm is married with contemporary sophistication in the Andre’s multiple dining and lounge spaces, where lavish fabrics and intricate design details complement a menu that is similarly opulent.
 Savor the flavorful results of Chef Rochat’s personal touch in the main dining room that showcases the alluring juxtaposition of “French Blue” and charcoal grey tones, or take a seat in the sleek lounge with a choice cigar and cognac pairing.
 At Andre’s, your meal becomes an evening event.Read More ...

 With the renowned Urbane Design Associates responsible for the dazzling yet charming aesthetics, entering Andre’s contemporary French restaurant is the beginning of a foray into the opulent.
 Nestled in its comfortable nook amidst a row of varying fine dining choices at the Monte Carlo Resort of Las Vegas, Andre’s lays claim to the reputation for being one of the most honored and awarded restaurants in the city, from its multiple AAA and Four-Diamond ratings to its delectable menu inspired by “the first Las Vegas celebrity chef” Andre Rochat.
 The intimate main dining room of Andre’s is seductively complemented by three impressive private areas, an intimate cigar and cognac lounge, and variations of classic French creations from chef de cuisine Gary FX LaMorte.